 Osteoporosis is common among the elderly, and the weakened bones can turn any awkward ankle movement into a sprained ankle.
 If you suspect osteoporosis or if you’re advancing in years, take care while walking on uneven ground.
 Even for younger adults, watch your step if you aren’t used to physical activities like walking long distances or running up and down stairs.
 Your sprained ankle doctor at Premier Podiatry in Clifton, NJ may check your gait during an evaluation, as imbalance can lead to an ankle sprain.

 Another reason for spraining your ankle is wearing improper shoes.
 People with flat feet are susceptible to spraining an ankle from the wrong shoes.
 And high heel wearers can sprain an ankle easily, in addition to sustaining other foot-related conditions, such as:

 When your ankle hurts, you may wonder if you’ve sprained it and if so, what to do for a sprained ankle.
 A general physician may recommend using the R.I.C.E. treatment: rest, ice, compression and elevation.
 You also can take over-the-counter non-steroidal anti-inflammatory medications (NSAIDs) for the pain and swelling.
-This is a good starting point, but if the pain continues or becomes unbearable, don’t wait any longer to find a top-rated podiatrist in northern New Jersey like Dr. Petkov.
+This is a good starting point, but if the pain continues or becomes unbearable, don’t wait any longer to find an experienced podiatrist New Jersey like Dr. Petkov.

 When you visit Premier Podiatry in Clifton, NJ, your sprained ankle doctor completes a physical examination.
 Slight pressure on the ankle helps locate the exact area of pain.
 Ligament damage becomes apparent when you try to move your ankle in different directions.
 To confirm the diagnosis, you may need to undergo one or more tests that can identify exactly where the ankle damage is located.
 These tests include: